loagit/Quill-Examples-and-FAQ/README.md

 To take advantage, each source code file is commented out.
 Therefore, in the desire to understand how something works, please try to read.

+#### BRIEF REQUEST

+Seeing how some people have already accessed this repository, and in order to have better information for everyone, I humbly come to ask: [Could someone help me improve Project 001 - Highlight?](https://stackoverflow.com/questions/59437258/in-quill-how-can-i-use-bubble-themed-toolbar-in-read-only-mode)

 #### NOTE

 Not sure if I will be updating this.
 Therefore, do not expect future changes.
 This repository was created for display purposes only, to spread knowledge, and it was originated from a question I made in stackoverflow community:

 https://stackoverflow.com/q/59366868/2910546

-#### BRIEF REQUEST

-Seeing how some people have already accessed this repository, and from the work I had to at least organize all this information here, I humbly come to ask: [Could someone help me improve Project 001 - Highlight?](https://stackoverflow.com/questions/59437258/in-quill-how-can-i-use-bubble-themed-toolbar-in-read-only-mode)

 ### Quill Project 001 - Hightlight